rodrigomorae/EMNIST_classifiers/README.md

 To apply the calssifiers after the tranformations, it was used a comum MAX-MIN normalization in the dataset.

 ### Classification
 The classification problem is a classical supervised classification problem since we have a train dataset labled.
-To do this task, it was tryed to aplly four differents classifiers.
-It adopted the KNN and SVM classifiers looking some papers of litarature.
+To do this task, it was tryed four differents classifiers.
+The KNN and SVM classifiers were adopted by looking some papers of litarature.
 The ANN classifier was tested too even though the data size is huge.
 Lestly, a DeepNeuralNetworks was used since it has a good potential in data sequencing as images data.

 References:
 - KNN: